NivekNey/NivekNey.github.io/index.md

 ### User login security <sup>TechPulse 2018</sup>

 > Trained ML model built in TensorFlow and XGBoost to production.
+The models minimize the interruption to real users while maintain security.
 The volume is 14M per day.

 ### Notebook automation <sup>TechPulse 2018</sup>

-> Built a feature to easily automate notebooks.
+> Built a feature to easily automate notebooks in Hadoop system.
+It accelerates the transformation from prototypes in notebooks into pipelines.

 ## Education